Pressio/pressio4py/README.md

 # Development installation

-The modernization branch targets Python 3.10-3.13 on Linux and macOS.
+The modernization effort targets Python 3.10-3.13 on Linux and macOS.
 Clone with submodules and install through the standard PEP 517 build path:

 ```bash